-ESR4: Mitigate heat stress effect in poultry production using microbiome programming in ovo
+ESR4: Mitigating heat stress effects in poultry production using microbiome programming in ovo

 - Deliver industrial proof of concept targeting heat stress issues by microbiome programming using pre- and/or probiotics delivered in ovo.

-- Validate the in vitro screening tests to design pre- and/or probiotics targeting a specific environmental stressor in poultry production.
+- Validate the in vitro screening tests to design pre- and/or probiotics targeting heat stress.

 - Dosage testing: the optimal dosages of the selected pre-and/or probiotics will be determined in ovo, and the presence of probiotic strains in gut will be verified with RT-qPCR.